koushiro/fastmetrics/README.md

 See [documentation](https://docs.rs/openmetrics-client) and [examples](./examples) for more details.

+## Performance

+Compared with the existing rust client libraries, its text encoding is at least 30% faster than the fastest rust library (prometheus-client), while its Protobuf encoding is on par with the fastest rust library (prometheus).

+See [benchmarks](./benchmarks/README.md) for more details

 ## Acknowledgment

 I drew a lot of inspiration from the following libraries, retaining the designs I thought were good and experimenting with some different ones.